 Look, I’m pretty sure I’ve made it very clear at this point that I love fall fashion, but this is the Internet, and there’s always something new to talk about.
 Today’s topic: Shoes.
 Who doesn’t love shoes?
 One of my favorite things about fall is that you’re not really restricted when it comes to footwear: It’s not so hot that you feel like your feet are sweating if you’re not wearing sandals, but you also don’t need to throw on the winter boots at the first sign of dropping temperatures.
-Perhaps the most perfect of transition shoes is the ankle bootie.
+Perhaps the most perfect transition shoe is the ankle bootie.
 They have all the style of a classic fall closed-toe shoe with potential for exposed legs of summer—what’s not to love?

 I can pretty much guarantee that you’ll be seeing ankle booties everywhere you turn this season, and that number of options can be pretty overwhelming.
 Quite frankly, I find it impossible to go into a great shoe sale at a major department store and have any success if I don’t have someone there with me for moral support.
 So, since you’re likely going to be attempting to take advantage of the Labor Day sales that extend way into the middle of the month, let me be your moral support!
 I’ve provided an example of different ankle booties of every heel height to help give you an idea of what you want.
 The best part?
 If you like what I’ve suggested, you don’t even need to leave your couch to buy them!
 I’m so nice, guys.